Anisotropic thermal conduction in galaxy clusters with MHD in Gadget: Abstract

 \section{Abstract}

 We present an implementation of physically motivated thermal conduction including the anisotropic effects of magnetic fields for smoothed particle hydrodynamics (SPH).
-The diffusion of charged particles and therefore thermal conduction is mainly proceeding parallel to magnetic field lines and suppressed perpendicular to the field depending on the local properties of the plasma.
-We derive the SPH formalism for the anisotropic heat transport and solve the corresponding equation with an implicit conjugate gradient scheme.
-We discuss several issues of unphysical heat transport in the cases of extreme ansiotropies or unmagnetized regions and present possible numerical workarounds.
+The diffusion of charged particles and therefore thermal conduction is mainly proceeding parallel to magnetic field lines and suppressed perpendicular to them.
+We derive an SPH formalism for the anisotropic heat transport and solve the corresponding equations with an implicit conjugate gradient scheme.
+We discuss several issues of unphysical heat transport in the cases of extreme ansiotropies or unmagnetised regions and present possible numerical workarounds.

-We implement our new algorithm into the cosmological N-body / SPH simulation code GADGET and study its behaviour in several fully three dimensional test cases.
-Our test setups include step-functions as well as smooth temperature distributions allowing us to investigate the stability and accuracy of our scheme.
+We implement our algorithm into the GADGET code and study its behaviour in several 3D test cases.
 In general, we reproduce the analytical solutions of our idealised test problems, and obtain good results in cosmological simulations of galaxy cluster formations.
 Within galaxy clusters, the anisotropic conduction produces a net heat transport similar to an isotropic Spitzer conduction model with an efficiency of one per cent.
-In contrast to isotropic conduction our new formalism allows small-scale structure in the temperature distribution to remain stable, because of their thermal decoupling caused by surrounding magnetic field lines.
-Compared to observations, isotropic conduction with more than 10 per cent of the Spitzer value leads to an oversmoothed temperature distribution within clusters, while the results obtained with anisotropic thermal conduction reproduce the observed temperature fluctuations well.
+Compared to observations, isotropic conduction with more than 10 per cent of the Spitzer value leads to an oversmoothed temperature distribution within clusters, while the results obtained with anisotropic conduction reproduce observed temperature fluctuations well.

-A proper treatment of heat transport including the suppression by perpendicular magnetic fields is crucial especially in the outskirts of clusters and also in high density regions.
-It's connection to the local dynamical state of the cluster also might contribute to the observed bimodal distribution of cool core and non cool core clusters.
+A proper treatment of heat transport is crucial especially in the outskirts of clusters and in high density regions.
+It's connection to the local dynamical state of the cluster also might contribute to the observed bimodal distribution of (non) cool core clusters.
 Our new scheme significantly advances the modelling of thermal conduction in numerical simulations and overall gives better results compared to observations.